gunsnbullets/gunsnbullets/README.md

 <br>
 W2I.
 I'm usually offtab and never check PT.
 <br>
 Don't copy my skins.
-Inspo n' color-picking is fine.
+Inspo and color-picking is fine.
 <br>
-I'm a [sys. co-host](https://murray-diary.carrd.co) and a [fictive](https://mandela-catalogue.fandom.com/wiki/Adam_Murray).
+I'm a [syshost](https://murray-diary.carrd.co) and a [fictive](https://mandela-catalogue.fandom.com/wiki/Adam_Murray).
 DNI if that weirds you out.
 <br>
 ***Int with caution if you're under 13/older than 18 (bodily).***
 </p>